All Categories Login Register View Cart Search Terms How to Order Sell To Us About Us Join Our Mailing List Contact Us

 Item# 19893 $1,300.00 Add to cart Show All Images Download PDF

-Order of Merit of the Hungarian People's Republic, 3rd class, 1949-1953, in original issue presentation case.
+Order of Merit of the Hungarian People's Republic, 3rd class, Complete Set in original fitted Case of Issue, 1949-1953.

 One of only 285 sets ever awarded.